NYC Vs. Online Classes

 Course Information—General

-I’ve worked at Gotham Writers for 20 years (miraculous, since I’m a wee lass of 29) and this is by far the easiest question to answer.
+I’ve worked at Gotham Writers for over 20 years (miraculous, since I’m a wee lass of 29) and this is by far the easiest question to answer.

 We don’t have one.